 The Central Michigan Slow Scan TV Net, with your host Carl (K8YHH) meets every Sunday.
 If you're new to Slow Scan TV, or a Pro, you are welcome to join at 7 PM on the 145.39 (- Offset, 100 Hz PL) LCDRA Repeater.
 Click HERE to see the photos sent during the Slow Scan Net.

-The Lansing ARPSC Net is held the first Monday of the month on the 145.39 LCDRA Repeater.
-Tune in at 7pm on the first Monday of the month to participate with your Net Control, Don McLain (KB8RAD).
+The Lansing ARPSC Net is held the third Monday of the month on the 145.39 (- Offset, 100 Hz PL) LCDRA Repeater.
+Tune in at 7 PM on the third Monday of the month to participate with your Net Control, Don McLain (KB8RAD).

 The purpose of the Net is to pass traffic, provide training for ARPSC members, exchange information for ARPSC members regarding activities and requirements and to be heard amongst HAM's and non-HAM's alike in the multi-county footprint of the repeater.

 We have two Nets on Tuesday evenings, with both taking place at the same time, but on different repeaters.
 You are welcome to visit both.

-The first is the Ladies Tea Time Net, held each Tuesday evening at 7pm on the 145.39 LCDRA Repeater.
-Your Net Control Operator, Julie McLain (KB8ZXR) welcomes one and all to this Net, which is primarily geared to the ladies out there.
+The first is the Ladies Tea Time Net, held each Tuesday evening at 7 PM on the 145.39 (- Offset, 100 Hz PL) LCDRA Repeater.
+Your Net Control Operator, Jeanine Lieber (KK6GYM) welcomes one and all to this Net, which is primarily geared to the ladies out there.
 If you are a lady without a license, talk to your OM and get him to stand by while you check in 3rd party.

 Yes, the guys are welcome too.
 Grab a nice, hot cup of tea and get in on the fun.